Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

 ## 0.1 About The User Guide
-This guide is intended to help programmers quickly find what they need to develop solutions using Commons Math.
+This guide is intended to help programmers quickly find what they need to develop solutions using Hipparchus.
 It also provides a supplement to the javadoc API documentation, providing a little more explanation of the mathematical objects and functions included in the package.

 ## 0.2 What's in hipparchus
-Commons Math is made up of a small set of math/stat utilities addressing programming problems like the ones in the list below.
-This list is not exhaustive, it's just meant to give a feel for the kinds of things that Commons Math provides.
+Hipparchus is made up of a small set of math/stat utilities addressing programming problems like the ones in the list below.
+This list is not exhaustive, it's just meant to give a feel for the kinds of things that Hipparchus provides.
 * Computing means, variances and other summary statistics for a list of numbers
 * Fitting a line to a set of data points using linear regression
 * Fitting a curve to a set of data points